Best Slow Cooker Pulled Pork Recipe is so easy, uses few ingredients and made with sweet pork tenderloin or boneless or bone in pork shoulder.

 Although this quick and easy pulled pork recipe works beautifully with any kind of pork roast, boneless or bone in pork shoulder, pork butt, pork tenderloin or center cut pork loin are the optimal choices.

-The fact there are never any leftovers is proof positive just how delicious this meal is.
+The fact there are never any leftovers is proof positive just how tasty this meal is.

 If I entered this BBQ pulled pork recipe in a sandwich contest, it would be considered an award winning pulled pork recipe.
 It's that good.